1,000 signatures reached

 Notting Hill police station serves all of North Kensington and is situated less than a mile from the Grenfell Tower area.
 It has been, and still is, an important support centre for the residents and communities affected by the most devastating disaster this nation has experienced in decades.
 By closing the police station and relocating its staff 1.3 miles further south, people in the north of the borough will feel even more alienated.
 In addition, Portobello Road, the home of the world’s largest antiques market, is a few blocks from the station.
 It is visited by millions of Londoners and tourists each year.

-Also, Kensington and Chelsea has the second highest crime rate of all London boroughs and, unfortunately, the wards north of Notting Hill Gate/Holland Park Avenue have proportionally more crime than the rest of the borough.
-And of the current 73 police stations in London, Notting Hill is the 16th most visited by the public for reporting a crime.
+Also, Kensington and Chelsea has the second highest crime rate of all London boroughs. and of the current 73 police stations in London, Notting Hill is the 16th most visited by the public for reporting a crime.

 As the borough commander, Chief Superintendent Ellie O’Connor, said at a hastily organised public consultation meeting on 15 August: “If ever there is a time when we should be supporting this borough, it is now” – and keeping the only remaining policing station in the north of the borough is critical in achieving this.